 However, it is absolutely crucial that you do not wait.
 The sooner Hardwick & Pendergast, P.S. can begin working on your claim, the better your chances of reaching a favorable outcome.
 The statute of limitations may run out before you decide to take legal action, which can jeopardize your right to compensation.

 Since semi trucks have such an enormous capacity for causing catastrophic traffic accidents, truck drivers and truck companies are held to strict safety standards.
 For example, the legal limit for blood alcohol content in commercial truck drivers is .04 percent, compared to .08 percent for other motorists.
 Unfortunately, the law does not always deter truckers from making dangerous and illegal decisions.
 It is not uncommon for truck drivers to use alcohol, marijuana, methamphetamines, and other drugs to make it through the long hours.

 When a trucker is found to be impaired after a traffic accident, both the negligent driver and his/her employer may be held accountable for the resulting damages.
 For example, if the driver has a criminal history and has had his/her commercial license revoked or suspended, the employer must not allow the driver to continue operating a truck.
 If the employer was aware of the truck driver’s history and allowed him/her to continue working, they may be required to pay a settlement.

-If you or a family member has been involved in a truck accident caused by a drunk or intoxicated driver, call a Seattle fatal drunk driving accident attorney Hardwick & Pendergast, P.S. at (888) 228-3860 or use our online contact form.
+If you or a family member has been involved in an accident caused by a drunk or intoxicated driver, call a Seattle fatal drunk driving accident attorney Hardwick & Pendergast, P.S. at (888) 228-3860 or use our online contact form.
 We are not afraid to take on difficult cases.
 If we accept your case, it is because we are confident in our abilities and will work for you free of charge.
 Contact us to learn more.